 Watercare Coastal Walkway

+Our treasured coastal walk is a gem on the edge of the Manukau Harbour, rich in bird and plant life and cultural history.
 The well-maintained gravel tracks and boardwalks are relatively flat, typically making them suitable for cyclists and walkers of all levels of fitness.
-However, due to the installation of the pipeline, part of our much treasured coastal walkway is currently closed.

 What you can see and do

-- Visit Ambury Park, a working farm with plenty of opportunity to get up close to the animals.
+- Visit Ambury Park with the family, a working farm with plenty of opportunity to get up close to the animals.

 - Explore Ōtuataua Stonefields, an historic reserve which evokes Auckland’s volcanic past and provides a record of early Māori and European farms and gardens.